First Time Visitors

 A Frequently Asked Questions page all about Bar and Bat Mitzvah services can be found here.

-After reading the above, if you are interested in speaking to Rabbi Barr, come to “An Evening with Rabbi Barr”, Wednesday, September 21, 2016 at 7:00 pm and/or Shabbat Services on Friday, September 23, 2016 at 8:00 PM.
+After reading the above, if you are interested in speaking to Rabbi Barr, come to “An Evening with Rabbi Barr”, Wednesday, August 30, 2017 at 7:00 PM or Wednesday, September 13, 2017 at 7:00 PM.
 At both Rabbi Barr will expand on the history, philosophy of Beth Adam, and more, and he’ll answer any questions you have.